HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/custom-pdb-oracle-setup.md

     mkdir -p `<oracle-db-home>/ORCL`
     ```

-    !!!note
-        Ensure ownership: `oracle:oinstall` with 0750 (or similar) permissions

 2. Log into SQLPlus on the Oracle AMI Instance as the database administrator (DBA) using the following commands.
 This establishes an SSH session, elevates privileges, and starts SQLPlus as the oracle user.